About GVAT

 Organizer

 Izzy works with our member organizations and local leadership on campaigns, leadership development, and community engagement.
+She has been an organizer for 5 years, and has led numerous grassroots campaigns for fair working conditions, affordability measures, and housing.

 Board of Directors